Aukatia te horapa a te kīrehe orotā

 Do not release pests

 Do not release any pest animals or unwanted pets into the wild.
 This includes mice, red-eared slider turtles, goldfish or rainbow lorikeets.
+Find out more about responsible pet ownership.

 Marine species spread by